Chelsea Savings Bank (Chelsea, MI)

 Cause Details

-State Banking Commissioner Zimmerman ordered the bank not to open to avoid a threatened run following the financial failure of its president, State Treasurer Frank P. Glazier, and large state deposits in the bank.
+State Banking Commissioner Zimmerman ordered the bank closed to avoid a threatened run amid the failure of State Treasurer Frank P. Glazier and because large state funds were on deposit.

 Newspaper Excerpt